 Will a previous suicide attempt stop me from getting life insurance?

 It’s a slightly different story if someone has a previous suicide attempt in their history when taking out life insurance.
 Although it certainly makes it more difficult to get a life insurance policy however, insurers are becoming more tuned in.
-Five years ago perhaps, you might have found it near enough impossible to get insured with a past suicide attempt on your records.
+In years gone by, you might have found it near enough impossible to get insured with a past suicide attempt on your records.
 Now though, it’s not quite the enormous barrier it once was.

 When anyone applies for life insurance, a provider will want to get an idea of their mental health and address the severity of any issues they may have experienced or currently be experiencing.
 Even something as common-sounding as anxiety can still have a profound effect on someone.
 If someone has previously had one or more suicide attempts, has had in-patient treatment for suicide attempts or suicidal thoughts or has seen a psychiatrist in the past as opposed to a GP or counsellor, this is usually a case that will require more work and attention than usual.

 The application will most likely go through a manual underwriting process, and the details of when the attempt took place and any treatment which has been received since will all be taken into account.
 This information will then be used to calculate the monthly premiums based on the level of risk the insurer believes the policyholder poses.

 In summary, you do pose more of a risk as an applicant if you have a history of suicide, and a life insurance provider will probably have to safeguard themselves in some way in this instance.
 However, you should never feel that life insurance is out of reach - because it’s not.
 There are plenty of life insurance providers out there that are willing to make policies work.

 If the prospect seems a little daunting and you want some help navigating the market, we recommend that you discuss your requirements with an expert adviser.
 Turn to us here at LifeSearch, and we’ll help you seek out the perfect cover for that all important peace of mind.